bhushan-redsift/certificate-transparency-java/README.md

 # Certificate Transparency: Java Code

-This repository is Certificate Transparency java code
+This repository is for Certificate Transparency java code